nautobot/nautobot-ansible/docs/getting_started/how-to-use/inventory.md

     separator: "_"
 ```

+!!! note
+    The above examples are excerpts from the following [blog post](https://networktocode.com/blog/ansible-constructed-inventory/).

 ## Using Computed Fields

 [Computed fields](https://docs.nautobot.com/projects/core/en/stable/user-guide/platform-functionality/computedfield/) are Jinja2 templates that Nautobot renders when an object is read.
 The REST API only returns them when they are explicitly requested, so the inventory plugin does not fetch them unless you ask it to.